Jayme Fressard

-Jayme Fressard (born 27 June 1997) is an Australian rugby league footballer who plays as a for the Sydney Roosters Women in the NRL Women's Premiership.
+Jayme Fressard (born 27 June 1997) is an Australian rugby league footballer who plays as a for the Sydney Roosters in the NRL Women's Premiership.
 She previously played for the Brisbane Broncos Women and Newcastle Knights Women in the NRL Women's Premiership, and the Central Coast Roosters in the NSWRL Women's Premiership.

 Background

-Fressard was born in Gosford and attended Gorokan High School, where she played rugby sevens.
+Fressard was born in Gosford and attended Wyong high school where she played rugby sevens.
 In 2015, she represented Australia in rugby sevens at the 2015 Commonwealth Youth Games in Apia.

 Playing career

 In 2016, Fressard played for the Berkeley Vale Panthers and was named 18th player for New South Wales.
 In 2017, she was again named in the New South Wales squad but did not play.

 In 2018, Fressard joined CRL Newcastle in the NSWRL Women's Premiership.
 In June 2018, she represented NSW Country at the Women's National Championships.
 On 21 June 2018, she joined the Brisbane Broncos NRL Women's Premiership team.
 In July 2018, she ruptured her ACL and MCL, ruling her out for the 2018 NRL Women's season.

 In 2019, she broke her ankle, which saw her miss the 2019 NRL Women's season.